+Jacques LEBRETON

-Jacques LEBRETON Twenty years later, and over 2,000 contracts completed, the code names have been extended from four to five letters for even more possibilities.
+Twenty years later, and over 2,000 contracts completed, the code names have been extended from four to five letters for even more possibilities.
 AtlanChim Pharma has grown, acquiring a rich and strong expertise through all the chemistry we have produced and the relationship we have built with our customers.
 Our enthusiasm and our passion for our profession and "the love of a job well done" is, and always will be, our common thread.

-Another highlight of these 20 years was the change of direction in 2008, which gave AtlanChim a fresh start by renaming it AtlanChim Pharma.
-Headed by Ronan LE BOT, a pharmacist by training and founder of the CRO Atlantic Bone Screen, specialized in non-regulatory preclinical evaluation services in the field of osteoarticular pathologies, he takes over AtlanChim Pharma in order to develop a synergy between the two CROs to increase and accelerate the development of your compounds.
-To find out more about his background, please see the last page of our special 20-year scientific letter.
+Another highlight of these 20 years was the change of management in 2008.
+Ronan LEBOT, a pharmacist by training and founder of the CRO Atlantic Bone Screen (specialized in non-regulatory preclinical evaluation services in the field of osteoarticular pathologies), took over AtlanChim with the idea of developing synergies between the two CROs and thus accelerating the development of your compounds.